History of SchoolsRule–Marin

 - Contributions to SchoolsRule continue to grow each year.
 More and more businesses, corporations, foundations and individuals see the benefit of being able to support every child in every community with a single contribution.

-- Since 2012, each October, SchoolsRule-Marin distributes the funds raised to the individual Marin public school foundations and districts on a per student basis to fund programs in the areas of the arts, technology, literacy and health totaling nearly $3M in funds to date.
+- Since 2012, each October, SchoolsRule-Marin distributes the funds raised to the individual Marin public school foundations and districts on a per student basis to fund programs in the areas of the arts, technology, literacy and health.

 - The organization’s monthly meetings provide an opportunity for sharing information and resources among the foundations regarding best practices, as well as planning and action on SchoolsRule-Marin projects and programs.